usc-isi-i2/table-linker/README.md

 ### [`check-candidates`](#command_check-candidates)` [OPTIONS]`

-The `check-candidates` command takes a candidates/features file and a ground-truth file and returns those rows for which the ground-truth was never retrieved as a candidate.
+The `check-candidates` command takes a candidates/features file and returns those rows for which the ground-truth was never retrieved as a candidate. `ground-truth-labeler` command needs to be run previously for this command to work.

 This commands follows the following procedure: